undergrad-partner-school

 Test Scores

-Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 42.7% and ACT scores 8.99%.
-5.11% of the freshmen submitted SAT composite scores between 1,400 and 1,600, 24.77% between 1,200 and 1,399, 43.95% between 1,000 and 1,199, 23.56% of the students between 800 and 999, 2.51% between 600 and 799, and 0.1% between 400 and 599.
-The percent of freshman students who submitted ACT Composite scores in the range between 30-36 was 12.91, 34.27 between 24-29, 37.42 in the range between 18-23, 15.07 between 12-17, and 0.33 between 6-11.
+Out of the number of students who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 42.7% and ACT scores 8.99%.
+5.11% of the enrolled students submitted SAT composite scores between 1,400 and 1,600, 24.77% between 1,200 and 1,399, 43.95% between 1,000 and 1,199, 23.56% between 800 and 999, 2.51% between 600 and 799, and 0.1% of the students between 400 and 599.
+The percent of incoming freshmen who submitted ACT Composite scores in the range between 30-36 was 12.91, 34.27 between 24-29, 37.42 in the range between 18-23, 15.07 between 12-17, and 0.33 between 6-11.

 Average Test Scores